riteshsaini007/LocalRepo/README.md

-This is what i update at git hub not from folder
+This is what, I update from the git hub not from the folder